 It goes without saying that some things in nature are simply frightening.
-Coming across a snake in the wild will definitely overheat your fight of flight (mostly flight) response in no time!
+Coming across a snake in the wild will definitely overheat your fight or flight (mostly flight) response in no time!

 Just because something seems scary, however, doesn’t mean that it is harmful!
 Celebrate the fall season in a different way by learning about the science behind the things in nature that may scare you but are essential to their environment.

-“We held our first Science of Scary event in 2018 and it proved to be one of our most successful events.
+“We held our first Science of Scary events in 2018 and 2019 and they proved to be among of our most successful events.
 Science of Scary directly ties into EarthFest’s mission as a whole — helping people build connections to the world around them and promoting a greater understanding of the environment and the role we play in protecting and preserving the planet,” said Susan Sacks, EarthFest Co-Coordinator and Manager of Research and Grants for Temple University Ambler.
 “All animals and insects, no matter how odd or icky, serve an essential purpose in their ecosystems and increase biodiversity!”

 Temple Ambler, through its expanded EarthFest programs, has built partnerships with organizations throughout the region “that share the common goal of helping people learn how to make a positive impact within their communities while exposing them to some truly amazing science, research and, of course, critters!” said Sacks.

-“Where else are you going to see a snake, tarantula, owl and a shark or learn about how storms develop all in one place?
+“Where else are you going to learn about snakes, tarantulas, owls and sharks or learn about the science behind earthquakes all in one place?
 This event is definitely geared toward families,” she said.
-“We hope that what they see, experience and learn will start conversations that will continue well after they’ve left campus.
-It’s connecting people to nature in fun and exciting ways; it’s providing knowledge that they can take with them to their home or classroom.”
+“We hope that what they see, experience and learn will start conversations that will continue well after they’ve visited our virtual event.
+It’s connecting people to nature in fun and exciting ways; it’s providing knowledge that they can use at home or in the classroom.”

 Honeybees pollinate a full one third of all of the food crops that we consume in the United States, according to Dr. Aloyo, an apiculture educator and master beekeeper.